wesley-zhong/gameSrv/README.md

-GameSrv is a lightweight online game framework  written with Golang.Inlcude 3 types server Gateway GameSrv  World .It can be used in many types of online game.
+GameSrv is a lightweight online game framework  written with Golang.Inlcude 3 types server Gateway GameSrv  World .It can be used in many types of online game.Tcp network use [gnet](https://github.com/panjf2000/gnet)

 **Build**
 ---